How To Become An Insurance Agent In New Hampshire

 It’s wise to take a week or so to dedicate to your study of this exam.
 If you don’t feel as though you’re a strong test taker, take a little longer, but don’t let it drag out for long.
 We want you to pass your test the first time you take it, and we know that you can do it.

 Step 3.
-New Hampshire Insurance License Exams
+New Hampshire Insurance License Exam

 The next step after completing all of your pre-license coursework or self-study is to take the insurance exam.
 You will take one exam for each combined line of insurance you wish to carry.
 In New Hampshire, the Property & Casualty lines are combined into one exam.
 Life, Accident, and Health is a combined exam as well.